School Weather Closings, Delays, and Early Dismissals

 Ability of district grounds staff and contracted services to remove snow in parking lots

-Occasionally, the district may issue an announcement that for safety reasons rural school buses are running on plowed roads only.
-This announcement will be made by an automated announcement and on the district website.
-This announcement will be made because city streets are plowed and safe; however rural roads are not plowed or are blowing shut.
-Families who live on rural roads may: 1) Keep their student home for safety reasons and call their school to report the absence, which is excused, or 2) Transport students to and from school themselves.
-All other students would be expected to attend school.
-This approach will provide an opportunity for education to continue for most students and at the same time maintain safe school bus travel.
+Occasionally, the district may issue an announcement that, for safety reasons, rural school buses are running on plowed roads only.
+This announcement will be made by automated announcement and on the district website.
+This announcement will be made because city streets are plowed and safe; however, rural roads are not plowed or are blown shut.
+Families who live on rural roads may: 1) keep their student home for safety reasons and call their school to report the absence, which is excused, or 2) transport students to and from school themselves.
+All other students are expected to attend school.
+This approach will provide an opportunity for learning to continue for most students and at the same time maintain safe school bus travel.

 Bus drivers have the discretion to determine if it is safe to drive on a road.
 If a driver makes a decision not to drive on a road, the driver will contact the dispatcher who will contact the district office with the names of students who will not be picked up.
-District and building personnel will notify parents/guardians or emergency contacts.
+District and building personnel will notify parents/guardians or emergency contact.

 Early dismissal may occur because of weather conditions that may result in unsafe road conditions during normal dismissal times.
 The decision to dismiss school early will be made approximately two hours before the early dismissal time, whenever possible.
 In all weather related instances, notifications will be communicated to parents/guardians via automated announcement and email at least one hour prior to the dismissal of students in order to provide time for parents/guardians to make arrangements.

 All activities and practices are generally canceled when school is closed or dismissed early.